AdaSwarm/AdaSwarm/README.md

 So, having better "optimization" capabilities at the loss, in general, are going to be helpful.
 While we have ample empirical evidence that shows that *AdaSwarm* is working well, we dont have rich theory, however.
 We only have few speculations like the one stated earlier.

 Another speculation, speculation at this time, is that, to the best of our knowledge, all current optmization techniues only harvest information coming from a single paradigm. *AdaSwarm*, whereas, combines different perspectives, like in an ensemble.
 More than an ensemble, it is a composition -- where different perspectives get chained.
-That is one fundamental difference beteen AdaSwarm and other population-based technqiues.
+That is one fundamental difference beteen *AdaSwarm* and other population-based technqiues.

-In someways, just like an neural network archicture is compsoed of several layers, AdaSwarm is a composition of optmizers.
+In someways, just like an neural network archicture is compsoed of several layers, *AdaSwarm* is a composition of optmizers.
 That composition eventually fits into the chain rule.

 As a result, the changes are very small.
 Same is the case with Adam and RMSProp, right?
 Other notable examples, where we see prnounced differences in speed/convergance, with very simple changes in the maps are:
 - _Proximal gradient descent_ vs _Accelerated Proximal gradiant descent_
-- _Euler_ vs _LeapFrog_ ...
+- _Euler_ vs _LeapFrog_
+_ ...

-Therefore, in order to better underatand, and devleop the theory and tools for composable optimziers, we have to develop both theoreical and computational tools to understand why and where AdaSwarm works.
-Along the way. make such optimizers accessible to the community.
+Therefore, in order to better underatand, and devleop the theory and tools for composable optimziers, we have to develop both theoreical and computational tools to understand why and where *AdaSwarm* works.
+Along the way, make such optimizers accessible to the community.

 ## Objectives: